sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/13-arduino.md

 The boards can be assembled by hand or purchased pre-assembled; the open-source IDE can be downloaded for free.

+## Differences

 Programming an embedded platform like the Arduino is somewhat different from programming a PC.

+- Arduino does not have a keyboard, or a display screen
+- Memory and storage are limitted

-Unlike the PC, Arduino does not have a keyboard, or a display screen.
-Moreover, the small amount of memory and storage available is insufficient to host a usable program development environment such as an IDE and a compiler or an interpreter.
-Hence Arduino programs are usually written and compiled in a different computer (usually a PC) and later downloaded into the Arduino board via the USB cable.
+Arduino programs are usually written and compiled in a different computer (usually a PC) and later downloaded into the Arduino board via the USB cable.

 ## Advantages